 As a small business offering goods and services, you may become vulnerable if one of your customers goes bankrupt.
 Unexpected losses can be devastating.
 Invoice insurance protects you against insolvent customers so you can trade with security and confidence.

-Protect your invoices in three easy steps
+Nimbla explained in three steps

 We will analyse your customer’s credit rating for free.
 Identifying one-off or multiple invoices you may want to protect.